Milkshiift/YouTubeTLDR/README.md

     ```
 4. Find your executable at `target/release/YouTubeTLDR`

+By default, the native TLS implementation (like openssl) is used.
+If you want to use rustls build with `--no-default-features --features rustls-tls`

 ---

 <sup>1</sup> The demo requires an API key, which is used once per request by the backend for summarization and is **never stored**.
 It runs directly from the `master` branch's Dockerfile.